Healthy Homes Assessment Horokiwi

 Brendon

-When will I require to be in compliance with The Healthy Homes Standards?
+When should I need to be in compliance with requirements of the Healthy Homes Standards?

 Horokiwi Healthy Homes Compliance Timeframes

-• A Healthy Homes Statement of Intent to Comply, an Insulation Statement and an Insurance Statement must be included with any renewal, new or altered tenancy contract.
+• A Healthy Homes Statement of Intent to Comply as well as an Insulation Statement, and an Insurance Statement must be included in any new, renewed or altered tenancy contract.

 Starting 1 July 2021